pixelbrewery/waysense-go/README.md

 ## Overview

 Package `waysense` provides a Go waysense client.
+See https://waysense.io for more information.

 ## Get the code